Major professional sports leagues in the United States and Canada: United States

 MLB, more than any other major league, focuses its teams in the largest markets.
 MLB is the only major league that does not have any teams in markets with fewer than 1.75 million people; both it and the NFL have teams in every U.S. market with over 4 million people.
 The NHL is the major league that least follows the general trend, due to the fact that a disproportionate number of its franchises are in cities with cold winters.
-The NHL lacks teams in a number of southern metropolitan areas with populations of over 3 million (Atlanta, Houston, Orlando, Phoenix, and San Diego) but has four teams in northern metropolitan areas with fewer than 1.5 million people, all of which are in or adjacent to Canada (the lone American team in a metro area of that size being the Buffalo Sabres).
+The NHL lacks teams in a number of southern metropolitan areas with populations of over 3 million (Atlanta, Houston, Orlando, Phoenix, and San Diego) but has four teams in northern metropolitan areas with fewer than 1.5 million people, all of which are in or adjacent to Canada (the lone American team in a metro area of that size being the Buffalo Sabres, whose territory includes the Canadian Niagara Peninsula, which adds an additional 500,000 people not counted in the U.S. Census Bureau's measurement of the Buffalo metro area).
 While only one MLB team, the San Diego Padres, is located in a market that has no other major league teams, five NBA teams are located in cities devoid of any additional "Big Four" franchises: the Memphis Grizzlies, Oklahoma City Thunder, Orlando Magic, Portland Trail Blazers, and San Antonio Spurs.
-A sixth NBA team, the Sacramento Kings, will share its market with the former Oakland Athletics from 2025 until the latter team moves to Las Vegas in 2028.
+A sixth NBA team, the Sacramento Kings, began sharing its market with the former Oakland Athletics in 2025 and will continue to do so until the latter team moves to Las Vegas in 2028.
 Three of these NBA-only cities (Memphis, Oklahoma City, and San Antonio) and Sacramento also lack an MLS team.
 The Salt Lake City market, home to the Utah Jazz (as well as MLS team Real Salt Lake), lacked another major-league team before the hockey assets of the Arizona Coyotes were transferred to create the expansion Utah Mammoth for the 2024–25 season.

 The NFL has one major exception.
-The Green Bay Packers survive in major league sports' smallest metropolitan area (330,000 population) thanks to unique nonprofit corporate ownership, proximity to the neighboring Milwaukee market (giving a combined metro area of over 1.5 million), a league business model that relies more heavily on equally distributed television revenue that puts small-market teams at less of a disadvantage, and the loyalty of their Cheesehead fan base, whose fans and their next of kin typically renew their season tickets every year until their issue expires, resulting in a centuries-long waiting list for season tickets.
+The Green Bay Packers survive in major league sports' smallest metropolitan area (330,000 population) thanks to unique nonprofit corporate ownership, proximity to the neighboring Milwaukee market (giving a combined metro area of roughly 1.9 million), a league business model that relies more heavily on equally distributed television revenue that puts small-market teams at less of a disadvantage, and the loyalty of their Cheesehead fan base, whose fans and their next of kin typically renew their season tickets every year until their issue expires, resulting in a centuries-long waiting list for season tickets.
 Green Bay is one of two NFL teams, the other being the Jacksonville Jaguars, that are the only major league franchises in their metropolitan area.